The First Term at University

 Ask around.
 The help is probably there: you just need to find it.

-- Find ways to be an engaged student and member of the Trent community this year – join in-person or virtual events hosted by your college, your department, or a club that represents your interests.
+- Find ways to be an engaged student and member of the Trent community this year – join events hosted by your college, your department, or a club that represents your interests.

 - Know that adjusting to a new learning and social environment takes time and everyone experiences this adjustment differently.
 Show yourself the same compassion you would show others.